 ⇒ That’s why cooking it on the barbecue (grill, in American speak), is better, as you get the smoky aroma from the coals.
 Well, unless you have a gas barbie!

 ⇒ Needless to say, we are still missing the woody aroma of the bamboo.
 I make up for this by throwing some wood chips in the fire.
 Skip this part if you find it too much work!

 How to Cook Lemang at Home

 Glutinous Rice for Lemang

-There are different types of glutinous rice, and shot grain as well as long.
+There are different types of glutinous rice, and short grain as well as long.
 In the video, you can see that I’m using the long grain variety from Thailand, something I grew up using in Singapore.
 This is also the rice we would use for many Malay sweet rice desserts.

-This long grain variety is only available at the local Chinese grocer.
+This long grain variety is only available at our local Chinese grocer.
 As I’ve said before, get it online if you can.
 To make “specialist food”, you need to go online many a time!